rzzzwilson/pymlac/README.rst

 STATUS
 ======

 Development is occurring mainly in the *pymlac* subdirectory.
-Occasionally the python code is mirrored into the *vimlac* subdirectory (translated to C).

-The current state of the CPU testing is nearing completion.
-That is, all of the pure-CPU instructions are tested and working.
-I/O instructions and conditionals on device state are being tested at the moment.
+Some development of tools occurs in the *pyasm* directory.

+The CPU has been tested.
+The papertape reader/punch device and the TTY devices (input and output) seem to work.
+The display instructions and device are now being tested.

+Testing is stalled a little as the chosen GUIs (wxpython or pyQt) have problems being installed on OSX.
+Testing continues with the display being simulated by writing a PPM graphics file for each refresh of the display.
+Slow, but it means testing can proceed.

 The Imlac
 =========